 How to Apply for a Grant

 Please contact us and briefly tell us about your project and how it relates to either 1) collecting data (including basic natural history information) that can inform plans that allow people to live alongside wildlife, 2) communicating science to communities with the goal of reducing human/wildlife conflict and/or 3) implementing science-based strategies for living alongside wildlife populations and/or the 4) America’s Hidden Salamanders Initiative.
-Let us know how a few hundred dollars can help make your project a reality (3-4 sentences); if we feel your interests align with the mission of the foundation, we will provide a grant application.
+Let us know how a small grant can help make your project a reality (3-4 sentences); if we feel your interests align with the mission of the foundation, we will provide a grant application.
 Unfortunately, we do not have the resources to otherwise acknowledge inquiries at this time.
 If English is not your first language, please feel free to reach out to us informally to help ensure you are providing all relevant information.

 Previously Funded Projects